Openigloo home

 Rent-stabilized 2-bedroom apartments for rent in good cause buildings in Washington Heights

-Washington Heights most often has 1-bedroom and 2-bedroom apartments for rent, and this page shows 20 apartments for rent in a 2-bedroom, tenant-protection scope.
-Washington Heights has an average building rating of 3.2/5 across 47 rated buildings, and the average rent increase is 15.5% based on 67 relisted units (building-level trends; individual units can differ).
+Washington Heights has 1-bedrooms and 2-bedrooms as the most common setup, and this page focuses on 20+ apartments for rent in that neighborhood.
+For 2-bedroom renters, that usually means checking how the layout works for roommates, storage, and shared living space before you apply.
+Washington Heights has an average building rating of 3.2/5 across 47 rated buildings, with an average rent increase of 15.5% based on 64 relisted units (building-level trends; individual units can differ).

 Loading listings…